Think-and-Dev/gitbook-docs-test/docs/integration/minting-bitpros.md

 #### The MoC contract is paused:

 If the system suffers some type of attack, the contract can be paused so that operations cannot be done and the risk of the users losing their funds with the operation can be minimized.
-You can get more information about stoppables contracts [here](https://github.com/money-on-chain/Areopagus-Governance/blob/develop/contracts/Stopper/Stoppable.sol)
+You can get more information about stoppable contracts [here](https://github.com/money-on-chain/Areopagus-Governance/blob/develop/contracts/Stopper/Stoppable.sol).
 In that state, the contract doesn't allow minting any type of token.

 To know if this is the case you can ask to **MoC** if it's **paused()**.